SANHS Local History Committee

 Our Committee

 The local history committee is one of the society’s newer committees.
-However, it was designed to showcase events illustrating the history of Somerset and its unique localities.
+It was designed to showcase events illustrating the history of Somerset and its unique localities.

-Like the society as a whole the committee exist to promote the history of the historic County of Somerset.
+Like the society as a whole the committee exists to promote the history of the historic County of Somerset.

-We are a small group committed to providing a wide range of talks, walks and other events throughout the year for Society members and the wider community.
+Although a very small group, we are committed to providing a wide range of talks, walks and other events throughout the year for Society members and the wider community.

 What we do

-We aim to brighten dull evenings especially in the darker months with talks on a wide variety of topics.
-Talks are followed by tea and cake, Covid permitting, and the chance to talk to the speaker.
+Aiming to brighten dull evenings especially in the darker months we aim to provide talks on a wide variety of topics.
+Tea and cake follow after talks with a chance to talk to the speaker.
 In the warmer months we also like to get out on walks and visits to historic corners of Somerset and sometimes further afield.
-By way of contrast our annual symposia bring together a wide range of people and specialist speakers in a relaxed way to enjoy a day of presentations, exhibitions and food where possible.
+By way of contrast symposia bring together a wide range of people and specialist speakers in a relaxed way to enjoy a day of presentations, exhibitions and food where possible.

 Our Events

-Recent events have included a symposium on the work of Harold St George Gray, looking at the work of one of the leading 19th-century Somerset archaeologists, and others on sickness and health and Roman Somerset.
-We have also enjoyed guided visits to Dunster, Minehead, the Royal Naval College at Dartmouth, the SS Great Britain and medieval Exeter.
+These have included a symposium on the work of Harold St George Gray, looking at the work of one of the leading 19th-century Somerset archaeologists.
+Others featured sickness and health and Roman Somerset.
+We have enjoyed guided visits to Dunster, Minehead, the Royal Naval College at Dartmouth, the SS Great Britain and medieval Exeter.
 Moreover, we have looked at places, people, events and objects, known and relatively unknown, the good, the bad and the downright ugly!
-Reports on events appear in the SANHS newsletters.
+Reports on events appear in the SANHS newsletters and on this page.

 If you would like to get involved